 Snorkeling and Diving Activities

-If you are looking to explore the Silfra lagoon in the water, which is the best experience, you can either snorkel or scuba dive the entire Silfra fissure.
+If you want to explore the Silfra lagoon in the water, which is the best experience, you can snorkel or scuba dive the entire Silfra fissure.

-You’ll need to be licensed for diving and it’s recommended that you’ve done some real dry suit diving before going.
-You’ll be diving in cold water at the bottom of the Earth’s crust.
+You’ll need to be licensed for diving, and it’s recommended that you’ve done some real dry suit diving before going.
+You’ll dive into cold water at the bottom of the Earth’s crust.